Working with Tables

 • If you prepopulate the arrays with values, all arrays must contain the same number of elements or Trigger will throw an error

 Declaring our table types and store types are important because they provide an improved developer experience across your application.
-To use your table in your application, you simply import the tables value and use the namespaced table:
+To use your table in your application, you simply import the store value and use the namespaced table:

 component.tsx

-import { tables } from './store';
+import { store } from './store';

 function MyComponent() {

-const rows = tables.activeTasks.use();
+const rows = store.activeTasks.use();

 return (